inabajunmr/azidp4j/docs/endpoint-implementations.md

 ## Token Request

 AzIdP4J process token request by AzIdP#issueToken.
-But AzIdP4J doesn't manage client authentication so service must implement it by itself.
+But AzIdP4J doesn't manage client authentication so the service must implement it by itself.

 ### Samples